propelorm/PropelBundle/Resources/doc/unique_object_validator.markdown

         - Propel\PropelBundle\Validator\Constraints\UniqueObject: username
 ```

-For validate the unicity of more than just one fields:
+If you want to validate the uniqueness of more than just one field:

 ``` yaml
 Acme\DemoBundle\Model\User: